cloudogu/k8s-dogu-operator/docs/development/dogu_upgrades_en.md

    - Example: `sed -i 's|/|/tmp/dogu-reserved|g' /tmp/dogu-reserved/pre-upgrade.sh && /tmp/dogu-reserved/pre-upgrade.sh ${versionOld}" "${versionNew}"`
 5. read scripts into a shell pipe and run the stream through a suitable interpreter
    - Example: `cd $(dirname /pre-upgrade.sh) && (cat /tmp/dogu-reserved/pre-upgrade.sh | /bin/bash -s ${versionOld}" "${versionNew}")`
+6. analog to `kubectl cp` using `tar` to package files and directories as archives and unpack them at the destination.
+   This solution does not need an additional volume.

 In the end, all solutions have both advantages and disadvantages.

-However, solutions 2. and 3. offer the least complexity, differing in content only by the working directory.
-Here the complexity is traded off by conventions, like [pre-upgrade scripts developed](../operations/dogu_upgrades_en.md) must be.
+The first choices were solutions 2 and 3, as they offer the least complexity, differing in content only by the working directory.
+Here the complexity is traded off by conventions, such as [pre-upgrade scripts developed](../operations/dogu_upgrades_en.md) must be.

+We ended up using the newly found solution 6, so that no extra volume needs to be created for each dogu.